el2iot2/sitemap-stylesheet/README.md

 google-sitemap-to-html
 ======================

-XSLT to turn sitemap.xml into sitemap.html
+This is an [XSLT](http://en.wikipedia.org/wiki/XSLT) stylesheet to turn [sitemap.xml](http://www.sitemaps.org/) into a human-readable sitemap.html